MaxGrossmann/TRPL/README.md

 For best performance
 one would do one optimization run per script distributed over multiple CPU cores (using 1-2 cores per optimization run), saving the results of each run in a seperate directory.
-We obtained our results in the described way by submitting multiple batch jobs on our local computer cluster.
+We obtained our results in this way by submitting multiple batch jobs on our local computer cluster.
 An example can be found in the following directory: "\TRPL\Optimizations\Real\sample1".

 ## Code
 contains:

-- main optimization code (trpl_opt.jl)
+- main optimization code (trpl_opt_real.jl and trpl_opt_syn.jl)
 - analysis of optimization results (trpl_opt_analysis_real.jl & trpl_opt_analysis_syn.jl)
 - index of reflexion interpolation (ior_interp.jl)
 - calculation of transmission coefficents using transfer-matricies (transm_calc.jl)
+- calculation of experimental initial conditions (eta0_calc.jl)
 - mono-exponential fits (mono_exp_fits.jl)
 - generation of synthetic data sets (syn_data_gen.jl)
 - Manifest.toml and Project.toml include information about dependencies, package names, etc.